 HNUH218X Uprising, Riot, Revolt: Violence in Story and Theory (3 Credits)

 How does violence connect to revolution?
 Is violence the result of lone wolf actors, oppressive social structures, or just blind fate?
 Is it a side-effect of revolution or its driving force?
 Is violence a way to fight injustice, or is it a problem of evil?
 Why is one person's uprising another person's riot?
 In this seminar, we will explore literature, politics, and religion to debate the meaning and causes of violence.
 By examining the writings of a prison psychiatrist, historians, activists, theorists, and theologians alongside classic and contemporary literary works, we will disrupt common understandings of violence.
-In conducting interviews with community members, engaging in classroom debate, and sharing ideas in a project-poster session, we will investigate violence in the UMD community and wider DC area, on-line and face-to-face, and propose ways toward revolutionary change.
+In conducting interviews with community members, engaging in classroom debate, and sharing ideas in a project-poster session, we will investigate violence in the UMD community and wider DC area, and propose ways toward revolutionary change.

 HNUH228A Peace in our time?
 Conflict and Conflict Resolution in International Politics (3 Credits)